Bayesian Thomas Bayes

-The wise man must sit on the hole in his theoretical canvas, to hypothesize some mechanisms for the issue.
+The wise man must sit on the hole in his theoretical canvas.

 Both sides of the paper constantly intermingle and influence each other.
 Only collective intelligence must decide between congruent pictures.
 Inevitably a funny picture will be required to lose to an opponent.
 It's not its fault, it's its art genes! (it's increasingly clear that the nucleotide sequence has no actual biological role whatsoever)